datascience-labs/GreenAccounter/GreenAccounter-backend-monitor-server/index.md

 ---

-is branch monitors the user's cloud servers registered on our platform.
+This branch monitors the user's cloud servers registered on our platform.